-Private financial institutions and lenders, within the area, continue to support the City's affordable housing initiatives by making available advantageous mortgage programs that assist low-to-moderate income residents to become first-time homebuyers.
-Financial institutions and lenders that participated in the City's Homebuyer Assistance Program for 2017-2018 included Habitat for Humanities of Goldsboro-Wayne County, and North Carolina Housing Finance Agency.
-These Lenders contributed funds toward two (2) mortgages for a first-time homebuyer in the amount of \$311,428.

-This combined effort and collaboration increased the scope of our housing activity and provided housing solutions that would not have been possible without the partnerships.
-The City was granted 100% HOME Match Reduction; therefore, the City was not required to provide local matching funds for FY17 HOME allocation.
+Private financial institutions and lenders, within the area, continue to support the City's affordable housing initiatives by making available advantageous mortgage programs that assist low-to-moderate income residents to become firsttime homebuyers.
+The needs of the City of Goldsboro's residents are greater than its resources.
+The City does make an effort to seek other sources of funding for its community development efforts and was recently awarded Urgent Repair funds for FY 2018-19 from the North Carolina Housing Finance Agency which allowed us to assist many more homeowners.
+All of the agenices receiving funds for public service activities receive the vast majority of their funding from other sources, thereby leveraging funds received by the City.
+This combined effort and collaboration increased the scope of our community development for eligible housing and non-housing community development activities within the City limits of Goldsboro and primarily benefit the low-to-moderated income citizens of this area.
+The City was granted 100% HOME Match Reduction; therefore, the City was not required to provide local matching funds for FY18 HOME allocation.

 Fiscal Year Summary - HOME Match 1.
 Excess match from prior Federal fiscal year 0 2.
 Match contributed during current Federal fiscal year 0 3.
-Total match available for current Federal fiscal year (Line 1 plus Line 2) 0 4.
+Total match available for current Federal fiscal year (Line 1 plus Line 2) 4.
 Match liability for current Federal fiscal year 0 5.
 Excess match carried over to next Federal fiscal year (Line 3 minus Line 4) 0